mbcapece3/VonMisesDesign/README.md

   - To install, run "pip install numpy" in command prompt
 - [pandas](https://pandas.pydata.org/docs/getting_started/index.html)
   - To install, run "pip install pandas" in command prompt

+#### Running the Program
+Once all dependencies are installed, you can now run VonMisesDesign

+- In command prompt, navigate to the folder containing VonMisesDesign.py
+- Run the program by typing "python VonMisesDesign.py"

+OR

+- In file explorer, navigate to the folder containing VonMisesDesign.py
+- Run the program by right clicking VonMisesDesign.py and select "Open With" > "Python"

+OR

+- Run VonMisesDesign.py in the code editor of your choice.